pkhuong/pkhuong.github.io/source/_posts/2017-06-05-relaxed-revocable-locks-mutual-exclusion-modulo-preemption.markdown

 that I use inline assembly loads and stores to prevent any compiler cleverness.

-The same loop with an atomic store (`xchg`) takes 36 cycles per increment.
+The same loop with an interlocked store (`xchg`) takes 36 cycles per increment.

 Interestingly, an `xchg`-based spinlock around normal increments only takes 31.7 cycles per increment (0.44 IPC).
-If we wish to back our spinlocks with futexes, we must unlock with an atomic write; releasing the lock with a compare-and-swap brings us to 53.6 cycles per increment (0.30 IPC)!
+If we wish to back our spinlocks with futexes, we must unlock with an interlocked write; releasing the lock with a compare-and-swap brings us to 53.6 cycles per increment (0.30 IPC)!
 Atomics really mess with pipelining: unless they're separated by dozens or even hundreds of instructions, their